Turkey On A Budget Map

 We'll continue our journey to Istanbul where there will be the opportunity to continue your sightseeing or get in some last minute shopping.
-Why not top off a wonderful adventure with dinner at one of Istanbul's atmospheric restaurants.
+Why not top off a wonderful adventure with an optional dinner at one of Istanbul's atmospheric restaurants.

 Overnight in Istanbul.